getting-started-md/site/getting_started/data/guides/4-dotnet-nancy.md

 all: sample
 ```

-just means that the default task should run the sample task.
+This means that the default task should run the sample task.

 When we call `make` it will run sample.